 This Blueprint presents the Sustainable Disaster Management Framework that establishes the detailed relationship between disaster management and the SDGs to guide future research, policy and innovation for sustainable development and disaster risk reduction.
 The framework outlines the steps necessary to answer the question “How can we translate our research into consistent and executable strategies that overcome disaster risks and sustainable development challenges cohesively?”
 In addition, the framework encourages effective partnerships and guides researchers to a comprehensive integration of the SDGs in disaster-research initiatives.

-Following on from this event, we are hosting an International Symposium 'A Smart Sustainable Future For All- Enhancing Resilience in a Changing Landscape', in co-partnership with The World Bank (the Global Facility for Disaster Reduction and Recovery and the Social, Urban, Rural and Resilience Global Practice); where we will launch a Blueprint.
+The Blueprint was initially announced at the 'The SDGs Connectivity Dilemma: Urban Settlements, Resilience, and Sustainability' forum as part of the 8th UN-GGIM Expert Committee meeting at the UN Headquarters in New York.
+Following this event, we hosted an International Symposium 'A Smart Sustainable Future For All- Enhancing Resilience in a Changing Landscape', in co-partnership with The World Bank (the Global Facility for Disaster Reduction and Recovery and the Social, Urban, Rural and Resilience Global Practice) where we launched the Blueprint.